Make the most of your retirement savings

 - Income paid into your bank account is subject to an annual minimum amount.

 - Comparisons modelled by SuperRatings, commissioned by AustralianSuper.
-The outcome shows the average difference in ‘net benefit’, a measure of past investment returns after administration, investment fees and costs and transaction costs have been taken out.
-The results compare the AustralianSuper Choice Income Balanced investment option and comparable pension balanced options, for historical periods to 30 June 2023.
+The outcome shows the average difference in ‘net benefit’, a measure of past investment returns after administration fees and costs, investment fees and costs, transaction costs and taxes have been taken out.
+The results compare the AustralianSuper Choice Income Balanced investment option and comparable pension balanced options, for historical periods to 31 December 2024.
+Other fees and costs may apply.
+Outcomes vary between individual funds.
+See Assumptions for more details.
 The model uses return and fee data that is submitted to SuperRatings.
-The model assumes: a starting age of 65 commencing 1 July 2013 and finishing on 30 June 2023; a starting balance of $300,000; and a drawdown rate of 6% p.a.
+The model assumes: a starting age of 65 commencing 1 January 2015 and finishing on 31 December 2024; a starting balance of $300,000; and a drawdown rate of 6% p.a.
 Insurance premiums and other fees and costs may apply.
 Outcomes vary between individual funds.
 Figures have been rounded to the nearest $100.
-See Assumptions for more details about modelling calculations and assumptions.
 Investment returns aren’t guaranteed.
-Past performance is not a reliable indicator of future returns
+Past performance is not a reliable indicator of future returns.

-- AustralianSuper received the Canstar Outstanding Value Award for Superannuation in 2023, and Account Based Pension in 2022.
-Awards and ratings are only one factor to be taken into account when choosing a super fund canstar.com.au/star-rating-reports/superannuation/
+- AustralianSuper received the Canstar Outstanding Value Award – Superannuation in 2011-2025, and Outstanding Value Award – Account Based Pension in 2018-2024.
+Read the full methodology for super here and for account based pension here.
+Awards and ratings are only one factor to be taken into account when choosing a super fund.